Skip to content

 3. Verify network connectivity from the nodes to the container registry.

-Cause: The kubelet on your nodes uses a non-standard directory (not /var/lib/kubelet).
+Cause: The kubelet on your nodes uses a non-standard --root-dir (not /var/lib/kubelet).
+MicroK8s is the common case: it uses /var/snap/microk8s/common/var/lib/kubelet.

 Symptom: Pods that were running become unresponsive when accessing the mounted volume, with “transport endpoint is not connected” errors.